Hugo Tassara

-Hugo Tassara Olivares (14 February 1924 – 12 February 2016) was a Chilean former football manager.
+Hugo Tassara Olivares (14 February 1924 – 12 February 2016) was a Chilean football manager.

 Career

 Born in Iquique, Chile, Tassara had a short career as a football goalkeeper, playing for the teams of Tocopilla, María Elena and Copiapó.
-At professional level, he was a substitute of Mario Ibáñez for 3 years in Universidad de Chile.
+At professional level, he was a substitute of Mario Ibáñez for three years in Universidad de Chile.
 Next, he worked in the youth system of the club and also in the Colo-Colo youth system in 1955.

 After managing Colo-Colo in his country of birth, winning two titles in 1958 and 1963, Tassara came to Costa Rica in 1959, joining Alajuelense and winning two consecutive titles in 1959 and 1960.
 He coached the same team in three other steps, in addition to Herediano in 1969 and Cartaginés in 1979.

-He coached Costa Rica national football team and the Panama national team.
+He coached the Costa Rica national team and the Panama national team.
 He has been one of the five Chileans who have managed the Panama national team along with Óscar Rendoll Gómez (1946–47/1951–52), Óscar Suman (1949), Néstor Valdés (1969–1970) and Renato Panay (1976–1977).

 He was the first Chilean manager to work in the Peruvian top division, before José Tadormina, Ramón Estay, among others.

 In the 1990s and 2000s, he worked as Director of the Herediano youth system.